 The GS Yuasa Group works to prevent and minimize negative impact on human rights throughout the value chain and has established a mechanism (the GS Yuasa Group corporate ethics hotline) to provide remedies to persons who have been negatively impacted.

 We have established internal and external whistleblower systems that employees (including the employees of suppliers) who face a risk of human rights violations from business activities can directly consult or report on negative human rights impacts.
+Within the systems, we have taken measures to ensure confidentiality and anonymity and we provide an environment where users will not incur disadvantage.
 If information concerning a possible violation of human rights is received, we take measures to prevent any expansion of human rights risks over the course of time by implementing appropriate and prompt countermeasures based on the results of dialogue with the relevant stakeholders.
 When taking corrective action relating to human right risks, we also make use of the results of discussions with outside experts as needed.

 The GS Yuasa Group conducts employee education to implement business activities with respect for human rights.